-Why hold a competition?
+Why hold an architecture competition?

 A competition is advisable when the project: